HL7/smart-app-launch/spec/scopes-and-launch-context/index.md

 ## Scopes for requesting clinical data

 SMART on FHIR defines OAuth2 access scopes that correspond directly to FHIR resource types.
+These scopes impact the access an application may have to FHIR resources (and actions).
 We define **read** and **write** permissions for patient-specific and user-level access.
 Apps that need to read existing data from an EHR (e.g., FHIR read and search interactions) should ask for read scopes.
 Apps that need to write data to an ehr (e.g., FHIR create, update, and delete) should ask for write scopes.
 EHRs may decide what specific interactions and operations will be enabled by these scopes.

 ### Clinical Scope Syntax